 List the People Who Have Broken up with You

-Hahahaha!
 Well … we might be here a while.
 In case you’re wondering what I’m doing, I started a little ‘series’ of sorts when I came across a book of lists in Amsterdam.
-I started answering the questions / suggestions it was giving, and here we are now – listing the people who have broken up with me.
-(You’ll find the ones that come before this at the end of this post.)
+I started answering the questions/suggestions it was giving and here we are now – listing the people who have broken up with me.

 As I said, we might be here for some time …

 I remember my first real heartbreak – the first boy who ever broke my heart – being the guy who I started dating at the young ol’ age of 16.
 My first boyfriend didn’t break my heart – Number 1 – I knew we were over, and I’m pretty sure it was me who did all the dumping.
-But Number 20, he was something special to me.
-He was older, he had a car, he was beautiful, and he’d just started the sign-up process to go into the RAF.
+But Number 2 was something special to me.
+He was older, had a car, was beautiful, and he’d just started the sign-up process to go into the RAF.
 As far as I was concerned, he was the best thing I could have ever gotten my hands on.
-I was 16, still at school and had a little part-time job in a fast food joint.
+I was 16, still at school, and had a little part-time job in a fast-food joint.

 We dated for about 10 or 11 months until he broke my heart.
-He cheated on me, and his best friend – Number 19 (also known as the Bad Memory) made me aware of it.
+He cheated on me, and his best friend – Number 3 (also known as The Bad Memory) made me aware of it.
 He took me to a pub, got me blind-drunk, carried me home, and then apparently had sex with me.
-I have absolutely no recollection of the event, of any of the events of that night, in fact.
+I have absolutely no recollection of the event or any of the events of that night.
 I remember being really drunk in the bar, and then being sick outside the bar, and then everything else is a blank until I woke up the next afternoon.

 I was like a woman possessed, showing my crazy-lady interior at just 16 years of age, and I went out to get blind drunk as often as I could, flirting and smooching with as many boys as I could.
-It was at that point I met the next big chapter in my life, Number 4 – The Fireman.
-Bizarrely, I went on to cheat on Number 4 with Number 20*, and I got caught too.
+It was at that point I met the next big chapter in my life, Number 5 – The Fireman.
+Bizarrely, I went on to cheat on Number 5 with Number 2, and I got caught.

 Did I learn my lesson?
 No.